FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 7.1 Days 1-30

-Stand up Jobber Premium or Housecall Pro Max, claim and verify Google Business Profile, get Google Guaranteed badged, file for workers' comp (NCCI 9170), set $165 minimum trip + per-pane pricing, hire one tech to make a 2-person crew, launch door-hanger drops on every job's 20 closest homes.
+Stand up Jobber or Housecall Pro, claim and verify Google Business Profile, get Google Guaranteed badged, file for workers' comp (NCCI 9170), set a $165 minimum trip + per-pane pricing, hire one tech to make a 2-person crew, and launch door-hanger drops on each job's 20 closest homes.

 7.2 Days 31-60

-Enforce 15-mile-radius routing, install CallRail to attribute calls by channel, hit 75 GBP reviews at 4.8+ average, attach screen cleaning to 60%+ of jobs, raise average ticket from $215 to $275, install NiceJob automated review collection.
+Enforce the 15-mile-radius routing rule, install CallRail to attribute calls by channel, push toward 75 GBP reviews at 4.8+, attach screen cleaning to 60%+ of jobs to lift the average ticket toward $275, and turn on automated review collection (NiceJob or Podium).

 7.3 Days 61-90

-Default every new customer to quarterly opt-out, launch the 90-day reactivation drip, offer annual prepay to top 20% of customers, hit 30%+ recurring book, audit route density weekly (target 6+ jobs/crew/day), promote one tech to crew lead at $26/hour to free the owner from running a truck full-time.
+Default every new customer to quarterly opt-out, launch the 90-day reactivation drip, offer annual prepay to your top 20% of customers, hit a 30%+ recurring book, audit route density weekly (target 6+ jobs/crew/day), and promote one tech to crew lead to free the owner from running a truck full-time.

 FAQ